BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 }

-let regex: RegularExpression = "abc" print(regex.matches(in: "abc")) // prints found match
+let regex: RegularExpression = "abc" print(regex.matches(in: "abc")) // prints that match is found

 {% endhighlight %}

 ### ExpressibleByIntegerLiteral

-`ExpressibleByIntegerLiteral` represents a type that can be initialized with an integer literal.
-It does not have any nuances like string literal does, so jump straight to the examples.
+`ExpressibleByIntegerLiteral` represents a type that can be initialized with an integer *literal*.
+It does not have any nuances like the string one, so jump straight to the examples.

-#### ExpressibleByIntegerLiteral and Dollar
+#### ExpressibleByIntegerLiteral and UILayoutPriority

-Imagine, your are developing an app that operates in a financial domain.
-Here is how your `Dollar` model might look like.
+The [pre-defined auto layout priorities][uilayoutpriority-docs] are often not enough to express complex constraints.
+Lets define convenience methods to set custom `UILayoutPriority`.

 {% highlight swift linenos %}

-struct Dollar {
-	let amount: Int
+extension UILayoutPriority: ExpressibleByIntegerLiteral {
+	public init(integerLiteral value: Int) {
+		self.init(rawValue: Float(value))
 	}

-extension Dollar: ExpressibleByIntegerLiteral {
-	init(integerLiteral value: Int) {
-		self = Dollar(amount: value)
 }

+extension NSLayoutConstraint {
+	func withPriority(_ priority: UILayoutPriority) -> NSLayoutConstraint {
+		self.priority = priority
+		return self
 	}

-let tenDollars: Dollar = 10
-print(tenDollars) // prints 'Dollar(amount: 10)'
+}

 {% endhighlight %}

+Now the priority can be set with an integer as follows:

+{% highlight swift linenos %}

+let label = UILabel()
+label.setContentHuggingPriority(1, for: .horizontal)

+let anotherLabel = UILabel()
+label.leadingAnchor.constraint(equalTo: anotherLabel.leadingAnchor).withPriority(1).isActive = true

+{% endhighlight %}

 #### ExpressibleByIntegerLiteral and Date

 Convenience initializer for a `Date`.
-Can be useful for hardcoded dates in Unit tests.
+Especially useful for hardcoded dates in Unit tests.

 {% highlight swift linenos %}